openedx-unsupported/devstack/README.rst

 Open edX Devstack |Build Status|
 ================================

-Get up and running quickly with Open edX services.
+Get up and running quickly with Open edX service.

 If you are seeking info on the Vagrant-based devstack, please see https://openedx.atlassian.net/wiki/display/OpenOPS/Running+Devstack.
 This